It Happened in Paris (1935 film)

 It Happened in Paris is a 1935 British romantic comedy film directed by Robert Wyler and Carol Reed, starring John Loder, Nancy Burne, and Esme Percy.
 The film marked Reed's directorial debut, and after working on this film with Wyler he was the sole director on his next film Midshipman Easy.
 The film is also notable for John Huston's contributions to the screenplay, and for the involvement of Reed, who is mentioned by some sources as having assisted and in others to have co-directed the film.

-An American millionaire's son travels to France to study art, and falls in love in Paris.
+The film follows Paul, an American millionaire's son travels to France to study art, and falls in love in Paris.